Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial10.md

 In the next investigation, you will learn how to manipulate text using the **awk** utility.

-## INVESTIGATION 2: USING THE AWK UTILITY
+## INVESTIGATION 2: Using The AWK Utility

 In this investigation, you will learn how to use the awk utility to manipulate text and generate reports.